Presidency of Muhammad Zia-ul-Haq: Ministers of state

+Domestic affairs

 1977 to 1979

 On July 5, 1977, the forces of Pakistan army swiftly moved to arrest the Prime Minister Zulfiqar Ali Bhutto, placing all the members of cabinet and leaders of Pakistan Peoples Party under house arrest.
 With entire party cadres under arrest, the regime faced little opposition until the death penalty for Bhutto was announced on 18 March 1978.
 His conviction was met with non-violent mass protests throughout Sindh and parts of Punjab.
 The protest in Nawabshah was crushed in first instance of mass murder by the regime where hundreds of protesting peasants were killed by use of combat helicopters on the orders of the provisional governor of Sindh Lieutenant-General S.M.
 Abbasi.
 This was followed by imposition of curfew in Nawabshah, Larkana, Sukkur, Hyderabad and parts of Karachi.
 The regime made thousands of arrests throughout Sindh and Punjab effectively banning display of the flag of Pakistan Peoples Party or its symbol.
 Cities throughout Sindh remained in continual state of curfew until April 4, 1979, when Bhutto was executed in secret, without a pre-announced date.

 The execution was followed by pre-emptive curfew throughout Sindh and reactionary curfews in Multan, Bhawalpur and other parts of Punjab.
 More than 50 people protested in Lahore, Rawalpindi, Peshawar, by self-immolation while thousands of participants and onlookers were arrested and jailed on grounds ranging from disruption of public order to sedition and high treason.

 Public flogging of political prisoners was carried out by "bare-chested wrestlers" during the martial law era.
 Martial Law Regulation no.48 of October 1979 invoked a maximum penalty of 25 lashes for taking part in political activities.
 All political activities being banned at that time.
 When Islamic punishment were introduced, women were also flogged, a fact that the Pakistan Human Rights Society protested in August 1983.
 In Liaqatpur, Bahawalpur, a woman was lashed for Zina in front of a crowd of 5000.